dotnetrdf/dotnetrdf/Utilities/ReadMe.txt

 Unzip this zip package to a folder of your choice.
 We recommend adding this folder to your PATH variable so you can access the command line tools from a command prompt regardless of the working directory.

 This Toolkit provides the following command line utilities:
-- rdfConvert - A tool for converting RDF Graphs and Datasets between different serializations (Version 0.1.2)
+- rdfConvert - A tool for converting RDF Graphs and Datasets between different serializations (Version 0.2.0)
+- rdfOptStats - A tool for generating statistics on RDF for use with the new optional Weighted Optimiser (Version 0.1.0)
-- rdfQuery - A tool for querying RDF data using SPARQL (Version 0.1.2)
+- rdfQuery - A tool for querying RDF data using SPARQL (Version 0.2.0)
-- rdfWebDeploy - A tool for testing and deploying configuration for ASP.Net applications (Version 0.1.2)
+- rdfWebDeploy - A tool for testing and deploying configuration for ASP.Net applications (Version 0.2.0)
-- soh - A tool for communicating with servers supporting the SPARQL Protocols over HTTP (Version 0.1.0)
+- soh - A tool for communicating with servers supporting the SPARQL Protocols over HTTP (Version 0.2.0)

 This Toolkit provides the following GUI tools:
-- rdfEditor - A Notepad replacement for editing RDF and SPARQL (Version 0.1.1)
+- rdfEditor - A Notepad replacement for editing RDF and SPARQL (Version 0.2.0)
-- SparqlGUI - A GUI for testing SPARQL queries using dotNetRDF's in-memory Leviathan engine (Version 0.1.2)
+- SparqlGUI - A GUI for testing SPARQL queries using dotNetRDF's in-memory Leviathan engine (Version 0.2.0)
-- StoreManager - A GUI for performing basic management and query tasks on various Triple Stores (Version 0.1.4)
+- StoreManager - A GUI for performing basic management and query tasks on various Triple Stores (Version 0.2.0)

 License
 -------